-To look after nature we need to work with nature rather than against it, and be work together across all sectors.
+To look after nature we need to work with nature rather than against it, and work together across all sectors.
 In nature everything is connected.

 Following an ecosystems approach means understanding these connections, and including the benefits of nature in the way we manage the land, water and sea.

 Nature provides us with water, clean air and food, and raw materials for medicines, industry and buildings.

 Working with nature for multiple benefits

 Find ways to improve decision-making to sustain nature's benefits

 Last updated on Thursday 4th June 2015 at 12:12 PM.
 Click here to comment on this page